 The contents of the "Memory Stick" inserted into your camera appear.

-- This section describes an example of copying movies into the "My Documents" folder. - 2 Double-click (MSSONY), then double-click (MOML0001).
+- This section describes an example of copying movies into the "My Documents" folder. - 2 Double-click (MSSONY), then double-click (MOML0001). - 3 Drag and drop the movie files into the "My Documents" folder.

 The "MOML0001" folder opens.